-- 8.2 The Jamaica Anti-Doping Disciplinary Panel is established by Section 18 of the Anti-Doping in Sport Act, 2008 to conduct disciplinary hearings related to Anti-Doping Rules violations referred to it by JADCO which is the National Anti-Doping Organization established by Section 5 of the Anti-Doping in Sport Act, 2008. - 8.3 The proceedings before the Jamaica Anti-Doping Disciplinary Panel were conducted and sanctions were imposed pursuant to the provisions of the JADCO Anti-Doping Rules which adopt the WADA Code. - 8.4 On June 21, 2013, Powell was selected for Doping Control at the Jamaican National Senior Championships in Kingston, Jamaica.
-He was found to have committed an Anti-Doping Rule violation under Article 2.1 of the JADCO Anti-Doping Rules and the hearing was conducted and sanctions imposed under the JADCO Anti-Doping Rules. - 8.5 The Respondent submits therefore that the applicable law is Jamaican law since the Jamaica Anti-Doping Disciplinary Panel is domiciled in Jamaica.
-The Panel notes, however, that there was no issue before it involving Jamaican law other than the application of the Anti-Doping Rules and the Jamaican statutes referenced herein. - 8.6 The relevant JADCO and WADA anti-doping regulations are set out below: - "1.2.1 JADCO Anti-Doping rules apply to all Persons who: - 1.2.1.1 are members of a National Sports Federation of Jamaica, regardless of where they reside or are situated; - 1.2.1.2 are members of National Sports Federation's affiliated members, clubs, teams, associations or leagues; - 1.2.1.3 participate in any capacity in any activity organized, held, convened or authorized by a National Sports Federation of Jamaica or its affiliated members, clubs, teams, associations or leagues; and - 1.2.1.4 participate in any capacity in any activity organized, held, convened or authorized by a National Event organization, or a national league not affiliated with a National Sports Federation.
+The Jamaica Anti-Doping Disciplinary Panel is established by Section 18 of the Anti-Doping 8.2 in Sport Act, 2008 to conduct disciplinary hearings related to Anti-Doping Rules violations

+- referred to it by the JADCO which is the National Anti-Doping Organization established by Section 5 of the Anti-Doping in Sport Act, 2008. - 8.3 The proceedings before the Jamaica Anti-Doping Disciplinary Panel were conducted and sanctions were imposed pursuant to the provisions of the JADCO Anti-Doping Rules which adopt the WADA Code. - 8.4 On June 21, 2013 Simpson was selected for Doping Control at the Jamaican National Senior Championships in Kingston, Jamaica.
+She was found to have committed an Anti-Doping Rule violation under Article 2.1 of the JADCO Anti-Doping Rules and the hearing was conducted and sanctions imposed under the JADCO Anti-Doping Rules. - 8.5 The Respondent submits therefore that the applicable law is Jamaican law since the Jamaica Anti-Doping Disciplinary Panel is domiciled in Jamaica. - 8.6 The relevant JADCO and WADA anti-doping regulations are set out below: - "1.2.1 JADCO Anti-Doping rules apply to all Persons who: - 1.2.1.1 are members of a National Sports Federation of Jamaica, regardless of where they reside or are situated; - 1.2.1.2 are members of National Sports Federation's affiliated members, clubs, teams, associations or leagues; - 1.2.1.3 participate in any capacity in any activity organized, held, convened or authorized by a National Sports Federation of Jamaica or its affiliated members, clubs, teams, associations or leagues; and - 1.2.1.4 participate in any capacity in any activity organized, held, convened or authorized by a National Event organization, or a national league not affiliated with a National Sports Federation.